teamblueridge/MSM7X30_KERNEL/README.md

 Branch: <ics/jb/jb-hack>

 #Toolchain
-You need the ARM toolchain from AOSP to build this kernel.
+You need the proper toolchain from AOSP to build this kernel.
 You can get it using 'git clone https://android.googlesource.com/platform/prebuilts/tools'

 #Building
 The recommended way to build this repository is to use a script like the following.